mm80843/T3.5/docs/Benef/PBN__Benef_556.md

 # __Reduced congestion and pollution__

-## Name of the Benefit

-Decreased traffic congestion, improved air quality

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved health and quality of life, positive impact on environment and sustainability](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_610.md)